scylladb/scylla-monitoring/docs/updating_dashboard.rst

 Grafana Formats and Layouts
 ***************************

-Grafana layout used to be based on rows, each contains multiple panels.
+The Grafana layout used to be based on rows, where each contains multiple panels.
 Each row would have a total span of 12, if the total span of the panels be larger than 12, it would break the lines into multiple lines.